iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Compare an experiment with the workspace

-When you want to compare two experiments, either the baseline experiment in a commit, branch, tag or an attached experiment with ID, you can supply their names to `dvc exp diff`.
+When you want to compare two experiments, either the baseline experiment in a commit, branch, or tag; or an attached experiment by name, you can supply any of these references to `dvc exp diff`.

 ```
 $ dvc exp diff cnn-128 cnn-64